Deciding to get better at something takes some guts. And frankly, so does tracking KPIs.

 Becoming a More Successful Salesperson

 One of the worst things about sales culture is that training (beyond product knowledge and company policies) often doesn’t exist.
 Salespeople are expected just to know how to sell.
-This leads them to believe that they’ve either got it or they don’t.
+This leads them to believe they’ve either got it or they don’t.

 If you’re in the camp that thinks you’ve got it, you might not think you need to track KPIs or improve.
 But you’d be wrong.